 Other than the price of a product and the income of the consumers, the price of other products can also affect the demand for a particular product.
 The cross-price elasticity is defined on this basis.
-Here we evaluate the effect of the percentage change in the price of other products on the quantity of demand for a particular product.
+Here, we evaluate the effect of the percentage change in the price of other products on the quantity of demand for a particular good.
 This notion is represented mathematically as:

 Where Py represents the price of other products.

 Cross-price elasticity is mostly found in goods with substitutes and complements.